 Acne is less common on the scalp than on other areas of the body.
-However, it can be just as troublesome.
+However, pimples on the scalp can be just as troublesome.

 This article looks at how a person can identify scalp acne, what causes scalp acne to develop, and discusses the ways a person can treat and prevent this condition.

 Scalp acne refers to the pimples and breakouts that develop on the scalp or hairline.